Update September 3, 2020:

 What Actions Should I Take?

-To avoid future impact, we continue to recommend that all merchants move to Magento’s native XML implementation or a service like ShipperHQ which is continuously updated with any UPS API changes.
+To avoid long-term impact, we continue to recommend that all merchants move to Magento’s native XML implementation or a service like ShipperHQ which is continuously updated with any UPS API changes.

 Magento themselves recommend using the United Parcel Service XML type for all new configurations, since the standard United Parcel Service type is scheduled for depreciation within the platform.